giovannivolpi/starter-cpp-project/README.md

 ```

 ## Compiling and running the program
-Using the terminal make sure you are inside the `build` folder.
+Using the terminal, make sure you are inside the `build/` folder.
 Adjust and run the command:

 ```